rhylanbolt/developerdocs/README.md

 <li><code>query</code> includes a time modifier (&quot;today&quot;) for time-based filtering</li>
 </ul>
 <h2>Combining Filters</h2>
 <p>Multiple filter types can be combined in a single request.
-Opti-X applies them in sequence, creating an AND relationship between different filter types.</p>
+Personalize applies them in sequence, creating an AND relationship between different filter types.</p>
 <p>For example, a request might:</p>
 <ol>
 <li>Filter to UKGC-licensed games (trait-based)</li>